Tinubu Names New CEOs for CCT, ICRC, NSITF, PENCOM, NALDA

 Deji Elumoye in Abuja

-President Bola Tinubu on Saturday evening approved the appointment of five new Chief Executives for five parastatals and agencies as well as two Special Adviser and Senior Special Assistant.
+President Bola Tinubu yesterday approved the appointment of five new Chief Executive Officers (CEOs) for five parastatals and agencies as well as two Special Advisers (Sas) and a Senior Special Assistant (SSA).

 Kogo is a seasoned lawyer and analyst in the fields of law, security, economy, politics, and international diplomacy.

-The President anticipates professionalism, integrity, and fidelity to the nation in the discharge of the functions of the Office of the Chairman of the Code of Conduct Tribunal (CCT).
+He is expected to exhibit professionalism, integrity, and fidelity to the nation in the discharge of the functions of the Office of the Chairman of the Code of Conduct Tribunal (CCT), according to the statement.

 President Tinubu also approved the appointment of Mr. Jobson Ewalefoh as the new Director-General of the Infrastructure Concession Regulatory Commission (ICRC).

-Ewalefoh is a professional with years of experience in government and development organizations, in addition to expertise in public-private partnerships, public policy reform and development.
+Ewalefoh is a professional with years of experience in government and development organisations, in addition to expertise in public-private partnerships, public policy reform, and development.

 The appointment is subject to the confirmation of the Nigerian Senate.

-The President expects absolute dedication and probity in the management of the ICRC and in pursuit of its strategic objective of accelerating investment in national infrastructure through the innovative mobilization of private-sector funding.
+Ewalefoh is also expected to exhibit absolute dedication and probity in the management of the ICRC and in pursuit of its strategic objective of accelerating investment in national infrastructure through the innovative mobilisation of private-sector funding.

 Also, Mr. Oluwaseun Faleye is named the new Managing Director/Chief Executive Officer of the Nigeria Social Insurance Trust Fund (NSITF).